jitendravyas/motherplate/README.md

 This will vary depending on the framework you are using.
 The following is how to for a basic static website.

 ### Install Ruby
-Motherplate uses SASS and Compass, which rely on Ruby.
+BlankPlate uses SASS and Compass, which rely on Ruby.

 Macs come pre-installed with Ruby but if you need to you can <a href="http://www.ruby-lang.org/en/downloads/">download ruby here</a>.